-KS1 data reflects this positive trend also for pupils attaining the expected standard, however, we will be continuing to build upon this next academic year to further recall and deepen strategies to develop deeper understanding and recall with greater depth attainment also across year groups.
+- KS1 data reflects this positive trend also for pupils attaining the expected standard, however, we will be continuing to build upon this next academic year to further recall and deepen strategies to develop deeper understanding and recall with greater depth attainment also across year groups. - As evidenced in our parent surveys last academic year, alongside parent feedback, we sustain positive relations with parents and support our most vulnerable families.
+This will continue to be achieved by ensuring open communication with parents and through the support of Parent Support Advisor, Safeguarding and Welfare Team and Pastoral Lead.

-- To achieve improved attendance for all pupils. - As evidenced in our two parent surveys last academic year, alongside parent feedback, we sustain positive relations with parents and support our most vulnerable families.
-This will continue to be achieved by ensuring open communication with parents and through the support of Parent Support Advisor, Safeguarding and Welfare Team and Pastoral Lead. - Meetings with parents take place if their child's attendance is below the level deemed acceptable, which is broadly: 85% (Autumn term), 90% (Spring Term), 92% (Summer term).
+• Meetings with parents take place if their child's attendance is below the level deemed acceptable, which is broadly: 95% (Autumn term), 95% (Spring Term), 95% (Summer term).
 Expectations for future attendance has been shared during these meetings.
-This academic year we will be following up with all families where attendance is below 93%, in order to reduce the likelihood of persistent absenteeism. - This academic year, revisiting and sharing our Trust Attendance Policy, and working together this resumes fully, following the reintroduction in Spring and Summer term last academic year.
-Attendance will be a focus, as detailed in this plan.
+This academic year we will continue to follow up with all families where attendance does not meet these figures in order to reduce the likelihood of persistent absenteeism.
+We follow the national guidelines and Aspire Academy Trust polices to ensure consistency and with a view to continuing to grow attendance.